ignatiusarviant/Amazon-Deliveries-as-Fast-or-Slow-Prediction/README.md

 - It calculates the geodesic distance between the store and the delivery location.
 - The target variable is `fast_or_not`, which is 0 for faster than the median delivery time, and 1 for slower.
 - The model used is a Random Forest Classifier.
-- The ROC curve is visualized with performance metrics like accuracy, F1 score, recall, and AUC.
+- The ROC curve is visualised with performance metrics like accuracy, F1 score, recall, and AUC.

 ## Folder Structure